Finnish Course for immigrants

 What does it cost?

-For students residing outside the campus the costs are 210 € / month including the study fee and materials, lunch and coffee on school days, entrance fees etc.
+For students residing outside the campus the costs are 240 € / month including the study fee and materials, lunch and coffee on school days, entrance fees on excursions.

-For students residing in the campus dormitory the course costs 350 € / month.
+For students residing in the campus dormitory the course costs 355 € / month.
 This includes full boarding, study fees with materials.
+There are only a limited number of rooms available and only those living outside Uusimaa may apply a room.

 For whom does the course suit?

 This course welcomes all who have immigrated to Finland, regardless of age or previous home country.
-The course suits particularly well for immigrants who have lived in Finland for one or two years, studied the basics of the Finnish language and whose period of integration training, determined in the Act on the Integration of Immigrants, has not yet expired (normally the time determined for integration training is three years).
+You need to have a residency permission to apply.
+You cannot apply from abroad.
+The course suits particularly well for immigrants who have lived in Finland for one or two years, studied the basics of the Finnish language and whose period of integration training, determined in the Act on the Integration of Immigrants, has not yet expired (normally the time determined for integration training is two years).
 It is possible to request for the course to be regarded as integration training by your employment official (TE-toimisto).

 Further information and applying

-The first application round ends by June 22nd 2017.
+The first application round ends by June 20 th 2019.
 This is the deadline for applications to arrive at the Finnish Bible Institute.

 Jon (USA): I recomend 'As a Christian in Finland' for Americans moving to Finland because it is not only a language study program but also a wholistic integration course.
 It gives focus to many areas of our lives, such as our faith, relationships with others, and insights as to living in a new culture.
 The teachers give a great amount of time and energy to help us as students to really find our place in our new home.
 Finnish Bible Institute is a wonderful place to make new friends and community while leaning about a new culture.